 Looking for a pediatrician?
 Not sure if a pediatrician is even the right doctor for your child?
 If you’re a new parent – or moving to a new area – there’s a lot to consider.
 You want the best care for your child, but you don’t have endless amounts of time to devote to the hunt.
 That’s where this How to Choose a Pediatrician checklist comes in.

 Before Kimmie was born, I made a list of questions to answer as we looked for the perfect-fit pediatrician for our family.
 I’ve expanded that list over time, as our girls have grown and I’ve seen other families’ struggles to find the right doctor for their child.

 If you don’t have a regular doctor for your child yet, consider this: Yes, urgent care clinics and walk-in centers may be convenient.
 But what they offer in convenience, they lack in something even more important: continuity of care.
 Finding a regular PCP (primary care provider) for your child – whether a family practice or a pediatrician, someone who focuses specifically on kids 18 and under – will help your child get the best health care over the long run.

-By getting to know your child’s unique medical history, your child’s PCP will help them feel at ease with each visit, as well as be tuned in to your child’s unique medical circumstances, such as what treatments have worked well for them in the past.
-This checklist will help you make choosing the right doctor for your child a little easier.
+By getting to know your child’s unique medical history, your child’s PCP will both make them feel comfortable AND give them better care over time.
+This checklist for finding the right pediatrician will help you make choosing the right doctor for your child a little easier.

 This is a collaboration post.
 However, please know I stand behind everything written here, and only include links to products/services/resources I’m willing to recommend personally.